Transport in New Zealand: History

-Network

-New Zealand has a state highway network of 10895 km (5974 km in the North Island and 4921 km in the South Island, as of August 2006) of which 170 km are motorways.
-These link to 82000 km of local authority roads, both paved and unpaved.
-The state highways carry 50% of all New Zealand road traffic, with the motorways alone carrying 9% of all traffic (even though they represent only 3% of the whole state highway network, and even less of the whole road network).

 Speed limits

 The default maximum speed limit on the open road is 100 km/h for cars and motorcycles, with 50 km/h the default limit in urban areas.
 Around 31 km of motorway and expressway in Waikato and the Bay of Plenty have a higher posted speed limit of 110 km/h.
 Speed limits of 10 to 90 km/h are also used in increments of 10 km/h, and the posted speed limit may be more than the allowed speed limit for a particular vehicle type.
 Speeds are often reduced to 30 km/h beside roadworks.

 Private landowners may set their own speed limits, for example 5 km/h, although these are not enforced by police of road authorities.

 The Land Transport Rule: Setting of Speed Limits (2017) allows road controlling authorities to set enforceable speed limits, including permanent speed limits, of less than 50 km/h on roads within their jurisdiction.